rsolod3v/rsolod3v/README.md

 ### 🎮 Hey, I'm RsoloD3v

 I'm an indie developer who loves creating 2D games with **GameMaker**.
-I focus on atmosphere, small details, and giving each project its own soul — even the unfinished ones.
+I focus on atmosphere, small details, and giving each project its own soul — even the broken ones.

 💡 **What I enjoy:**
 - Pixel art, simple mechanics, and weird ideas that just *work*